How To Redomicile A Foreign Company To Singapore?

 Gateway to Southeast Asia & Asia Pacific

 An economic powerhouse in Southeast Asia, Singapore boasts favourable pro-business initiatives that allow businesses to thrive.
-It is also home to many Asia headquarters.
+Furthermore, it is also home to many Asia headquarters.

 There are always many things to consider when you redomicile a foreign company to Singapore.
-The best is to have a local professional service provider support you in your move- just like what Butlerapp did with us.
+Moreover, the best is to have a local professional service provider support you in your move- just like Butlerapp did with us.

 Ask yourself (or a good corporate service provider like Paul Hype Page) these questions: Some recommended solutions would be: